Moussaka is a Greek classic, and here I’ll show you how to make it in the most delicious way possible!

 Beef vs Lamb

-There’s a lot of dispute over what’s the traditional meat to use in Moussaka.
-Most commonly you’d see lamb or beef being used, but I’ve even read pork or veal has traditional roots!
-I’ve personally tried this recipe using beef and lamb, and have settled with beef.
-In my opinion it takes on the flavour profile of a Moussaka better, but you can use lamb if you wanted.
+There’s a lot of dispute over what the traditional meat to use in Moussaka is.
+Most commonly, you’d see lamb or beef being used, but I’ve even read that pork or veal have traditional roots!
+I’ve personally tried this recipe using beef and lamb, and have settled on beef.
+In my opinion, it takes on the flavour profile of a Moussaka better, but you can use lamb if you want.

 Thick Consistency